Rxraw/IoT-Based-Wireless-Sensor-Network-for-Flood-Monitoring/README.md

 INSTRUCTIONS:

 1 - Open up Arduino IDE
-2 - Paste code from WaterFloodcode.txt
+2 - Paste code from WaterFloodCode.txt
 3 - Run and monitor from IoT platform of choice.